 National Association of Insurance Commissioners (NAIC) Principles on Artificial Intelligence (AI)

-RECOMMENDS that insurance companies and all persons or entities facilitating the business of insurance that play an active role in the AI system lifecycle (hereafter referred to as “AI actors”) adhere to these fundamental principles
+RECOMMENDS that insurance companies and all persons or entities facilitating the business of insurance that play an active role in the AI system lifecycle, including third parties such as rating and advisory organizations (hereafter referred to as “AI actors”) adhere to these fundamental principles

-CALLS ON all AI actors to promote and implement, according to their respective roles, the following principles for responsible stewardship of trustworthy AI.
+CALLS ON all AI actors to promote, consider, and monitor, , the following principles for responsible stewardship of trustworthy AI, according to their respective roles.

 UNDERLINES that the following principles are complementary and should be considered as a whole.